Olympus E-30 vs E-450

 - Longer lasting: Can take more shots (750 versus 500) on a single battery charge.

-- Sharper images: Has hand-shake reducing image stabilization build-in.
+- Sharper images: Has hand-shake reducing image stabilization built-in.

 - More heavily discounted: Has been on the market for longer (launched in November 2008).

-Reasons to prefer the Olympus E-450:
+Advantages of the Olympus E-450:

 - More compact: Is smaller (130x91mm vs 142x108mm) and will fit more readily into a bag.